betrusted-io/xous-docs/memory.md

 | 0x00200000 | Kernel binary image and data section
 | 0x003ffffc | Kernel stack top
 | 0x00400000 | Page tables
+| 0x00401000 | Context data
 | 0x00800000 | Process-specific data (such as root page table)
-| 0x00c00000 | Start of memory available to processes
+| 0x01000000 | Start of memory available to processes
 | 0xdffffffc | Process stack pointer

 Note that the stack pointer is not necessarily fixed, and may be changed in a later revision.

 ## Memory Whitelist

 Memory is kept in a whitelist.
 That is, when calling `sys_memory_allocate()`, the address is first validated against a list of known ranges.
 This has two major benefits:

 1. It prevents attacks where memory mirrors can be reused to access another process' memory.
 For example, on Litex, the peripheral space is mirrored at both `0x70000000` and `0xe0000000`.
 Without special handling, two different processes could map these two spaces and share memory.
 2. We can limit the amount of memory that is needed to keep track of memory.
 For example, if we had generic tables that expanded every time an invalid region was accessed, then a process could use up the kernel's memory by simply requesting every possible address.
 In having a whitelist, we can statically allocate memory blocks to track memory usage.

 ## Memory Tables

 Each valid memory page has an associated table entry.
 This entry simply contains a `XousPid`, to indicate which process the memory block belongs to.
 A `XousPid` of `0` is invalid, and indicates the region is free.
 A `XousPid` of `1` indicates the page belongs to the kernel.

 In a system with ample amounts of memory, all valid memory page would get its own memory table.
 However, in resource-constrained systems, a simple array is not suitable, and so a programmatic lookup table is used instead.

 ## Kernel Arguments

 There are several arguments that specify where kernel structures should go.

 ### Extra Memory Regions

 If additional memory is available, then it is passed in an `MREx` block.
 This is a list in the following form, with each field being 32 bits of little endian data:

 ```
 MREx,$count,